Set Up the InDesign User Interface

 Access Color Testing Tools

-Bookmark this webpage in your browser:
+Bookmark the Adobe Color Wheel webpage in your browser.

 Access PC-Based Accessibility Testing Tools